36 Hours In Asheville Itinerary To See The Best Of The Area

 More casual and local dining options that we love:

 Romantic Date Idea: If you are planning a romantic Asheville getaway from May to October, we highly suggest dining at Nine Mile or Tall John’s before watching a free, under-the-stars Shakespeare in the Park performance in Historic Montford.
-Consider booking a Bed & Breakfast here too like The Lion And The Rose or Black Walnut.
+Consider booking a nearby Bed & Breakfast like The Lion And The Rose or Black Walnut.

 3. Grab a drink from an unforgettable bar

-While Asheville has tons of great bars to choose from (we’ll get to breweries later), for the most unique experience, head to the Battery Park Book Exchange located inside the historic Grove Arcade.
-This is one of the city’s top used bookstores.
+End your first day in Asheville celebrating with a drink – OK, and clearly, we cannot resist charcuterie.
+While Asheville has loads of great bars to choose from (we’ll get to breweries later), for the most unique experience, head to the Battery Park Book Exchange located inside the historic Grove Arcade.
+This is one of the city’s best used bookstores.
 Sip champagne, wine, and literary cocktails between the stacks.
 Catch live music or a poetry reading.

-For bibliotourists: I am a huge literary traveler as a rogue, MLIS-degreed librarian.
-Be sure to read our Asheville Book Lovers Itinerary to find the best bookshops, libraries, literary and historical sites, and movie filming locations.
+📚 For bibliotourists: I am a huge literary traveler as a rogue, MLIS-degreed librarian.
+Be sure to read our Asheville Book Lovers’ Itinerary to find the best bookshops, libraries, literary and historical sites, and movie filming locations.

 Day 2: Full Day In Asheville

 Make the most out of your 1 to 2 days in Asheville.
 If you plan on staying in the city proper, we suggest half a day visiting Biltmore Estate followed by heading downtown for breweries and shopping before catching a sunset at The Omni Grove Park Inn.
-For breakfast try Sunny Point, 5 Points, Pulp & Sprout, or Liberty Cafe.
+For breakfast, try Sunny Point, 5 Points, Pulp & Sprout, or Liberty Cafe.

 4. Tour Biltmore Estate